 Interns will receive specific training prior to providing brief screening and consultation services with clinicians or psychiatrists within the CAPS Clinic (as well as from outside agencies) to clarify diagnostic questions or to monitor treatment progress.
 The interns are responsible for scoring and interpreting a range of self-report measures (i.e., BASC, Beck Youth Inventories) that the trained clinician and/or intern administered.
-The intern then completes a brief 3 to 6 page report before meeting with the referring clinician (and/or client and his/her family) to review test results and recommendations.
-This service is currently supervised by Carlina R. Wheeler, Ph.D.
+The intern then completes a brief 3-to-6-page report before meeting with the referring clinician (and/or client and his/her family) to review test results and recommendations.
+This service is currently supervised by Tanya Holland, Psy.D.

-- Each brief screening and/or consultation assessment can require approximately 4-8 hours of work per week. - Interns are expected to complete roughly 3 to 4 brief screening assessments within the doctoral training year. - We expect interns to complete screening cases in 2 to 3 months.
+- Each brief screening and/or consultation assessment can require approximately 4 to 8 hours of work per week. - Interns are expected to complete up to 1 brief screening assessments within the doctoral training year. - We expect interns to complete screening cases in 2 to 3 months.